gameblabla/CSE2/README.md

-# Cave Story Engine 2
+# THIS BRANCH HAS BEEN DISCONTINUED

+Emscripten's lack of mainloop support and its goofy build system make it a nightmare to support.
+It will never be mainlined.

+The original readme is below:

+# CSE2

-Cave Story Engine 2 is a decompilation of Cave Story, ported from DirectX to SDL2.
+CSE2 is a decompilation of Cave Story, ported from DirectX to SDL2.

 ![Screenshot](screenshot.png)